 Jackson County Quilting SPIN Club:

 The Quilting SPIN Club meets six times throughout the year and works on some smaller projects, and then focuses on each youth making quilts that they donate to kids in need in the county.
-Youth also start working on their own quilts as well, which are often shown at the Jackson County Fair.
-Meeting dates for the 2018-2019 4-H year Quilting SPIN Club include the following:
+Specific dates will be posted when they are known.

 Interested in starting a SPIN Club?

 Anyone is welcome to start a SPIN Club!
 You just need to have a passion and want to share your knowledge with young people.
 SPIN Clubs can be started at any point in time during the year, as it works around the volunteers schedule!
 If you are interested in starting a SPIN Club please reach out to the 4-H Program Coordinator!